 President Jimmy Carter once said, “The bond of our common humanity is stronger than the divisiveness of our fears and prejudices.”

-Today, more than ever, political differences and beliefs are so intense they threaten the core of our relationships.
+Today, more than ever, there is the potential of politics ruining relationships we’ve built over the years.
+These political differences and beliefs are so intense they threaten the core of our relationships.
 We’ve all experienced the pain of political polarization, deep-set beliefs, hurtful words, and even fear and prejudice.
 Does it have to be this way?
-Must we ruin relationships because we see things so differently?
+Are politics ruining relationships because we see things so differently?